sword-2/code-gov/docs/CoPMeetingMins/SupportingDocs/README.md

 ## Status

 The existing liaisons.md file was reformatted to JSON and some modifications attempted.
+A [web page](https://htmlpreview.github.io/?https://github.com/sword-2/code-gov/blob/gsa/docs/CoPMeetingMins/SupportingDocs/agency_liaisons2.html) is also attempted.

 ## investigate new columns
 Some new columns or json objects investigated for the reasons below.